 Figure 2.
 2. (a) Development of the number of detectors and resolution of MDCT.
-(Adapted from Diagnostic Radiology Physics, 2014.) (b) Multi-slice detectors allow multiple CT slices to be recorded simultaneously. (c) A 16-slice scanner can be used for 16 1.25 mm slices or 4 5 mm slices. (d) The 3D seismic method employs multiple sources and receivers; however, seismic sources and receivers are placed on the surface and lack the 360° coverage of the CT scan method used in medical tomography.
-Series expansion method developed by Kaczmarz in 1937 iteratively determines the model function.
-Series expansion methods include the algebraic reconstruction technique (ART) and the simultaneous iterative reconstruction technique (SIRT).
-Transform methods include the simple back-projection method and filtered back-projection method.
-With straight ray paths and 360° coverage, the CT method can utilize the transform methods effectively.
-Most medical tomography reconstruction methods assume parallel-beam geometry; while all modern CT scanners use fan-beam projection.
-Therefore, it is necessary to rebin CT scan data from fan-beam geometry to parallel-beam geometry (Borsdorf et al. 2008).
+(Adapted from Dance et al, 2014.) (b) Multi-slice detectors allow multiple CT slices to be recorded simultaneously. (c) A 16-slice scanner can be used for 16 1.25 mm slices or 4 5 mm slices. (d) The 3D seismic method employs multiple sources and receivers; however, seismic sources and receivers are placed on the surface and lack the 360° coverage of the CT scan method